 Dagmar Šašková was born in Rakovník, Czech Republic, in 1978.
 She began her musical studies with Ludmila Kotnauerová at the Western Bohemian University in Pilsen (2003 graduate).
-In 2002, she was awarded Second Prize at the Leoš Janáček International Competition in Brno and the Bohuslav Martinů Special Award for her singing.
-She continued at the Janáček Academy of Music and Performing Arts in Brno (Marta Beňačková class, 2006).
-In June 2008, Dagmar Šašková brought her singing studies in baroque technique a brilliant close at the Versailles Baroque Music Centre.
+In 2002, she was awarded Second Prize at the Leoš Janáček International Competition in Brno and the Bohuslav Martinů Special Award.
+She further pursued her singing studies at the Janáček Academy of Music and Performing Arts in Brno (Marta Beňačková class, 2006).
+In June 2008, Dagmar Šašková brought her studies in baroque vocal technique to a brilliant close at the Versailles Baroque Music Centre.

-Dagmar Šašková performs regularly in recital with the organist Kateřina Chroboková, with a baroque repertoire.
-With the pianist Vendula Urbanová, she has given a series of concerts of the Czech music (romantism, 20th century) at the Czech Center in Paris.
+Dagmar Šašková occasionally performs with other Czech artists as well, for example the organist Kateřina Chroboková with whom she has been giving regular recitals of baroque music.
+With the pianist Vendula Urbanová, she gave a series of concerts of the 19th and 20th century Czech music (romantism) at the Czech Center in Paris.